-Don't miss the UK Spring 2014 Employer Showcase on February 11th-12th in the Student Center Grand Ballroom.
+Don't miss the UK Fall 2014 Employer Showcase on September 23-24 in the Student Center Grand Ballroom.

-Click here to see the list of organizations registered to attend the Spring 2014 Employer Showcase.Search the online Career Guide published by the KY Kernel! issuu.com/kykernel/docs/careerguidespring14
+Click here to see the list of organizations registered to attend the Spring 2014 Employer Showcase.View the Spring 2014 online Career Guide published by the KY Kernel! issuu.com/kykernel/docs/careerguidespring14

 Employer Showcase VIP Program

 An interactive program designed to develop career-ready students at the University of Kentucky and offer exclusive exposure to employers.
-Click here for the program application and requirements.
+More details about the program application and requirements coming soon!

 Participants will have the opportunity to: